KovrigoEvgeniy/sf_data_science/Project_0/README.md

 ### Project stages
-- game_final_task.py is the version that is submited for scoring
+- game_final_task.py is the version that is submitted for scoring
 - game_v2.py is the initial version of the automated guessing used for learning
 - game.py is the manual version of the game